As a citizen of the United States, do I have the right to massacre a large group of my fellow citizens?

 Two years later, the Supreme Court took this a step further, arguing in McDonald vs. Chicago that the Fourteenth Amendment supports the extension of the Second Amendment to individual citizens.

 Justice Samuel Alito writes: “… in the late 19th century, the Court began to hold that the due process clause prohibits the states from infringing Bill of Rights protections…” .
 Using the Heller case as precedent, he then argued that “it thus concluded that citizens must be permitted to use handguns for the core lawful purpose of self-defense.”

-With these words, the Supreme Court cemented the idea that states cannot enact laws that interfere with an individual’s right to own and carry firearms, ushering in an entirely new debate about the Second Amendment.
+With these words, the Supreme Court cemented the idea that states cannot enact laws that interfere with an individual’s right to bear arms, ushering in an entirely new debate about the Second Amendment.

 The Debate Over Gun Rights